ranfysvalle02/vanilla-agents/README.md

 2. **Tool Selection:** The `AdvancedAgent` analyzes the prompt and determines the most suitable tools to use.
 3. **Task Execution:** The selected tools are employed to carry out the necessary tasks.
 4. **Response Generation:** The `AdvancedAgent` combines the results from the tools and generates a response.

+**The Foundation: Setting Up the Environment**

+Our first step is to set up our environment.
+This involves importing necessary libraries and defining some constants.
+We're using libraries like `openai` for AI model interaction, `pymongo` for database management, `duckduckgo_search` for web search, and `youtube_transcript_api` for fetching YouTube video transcripts.

+**The Memory: Conversation History Management**

+As our AI assistant interacts with users, it's crucial to remember past conversations.
+This memory allows the assistant to provide context-aware responses.
+We create a `ConversationHistory` class to manage this memory, storing it either in a local list or a MongoDB database for more persistent storage.

+**The Skills: Tools and Tasks**

+Our AI assistant needs skills to perform tasks.
+We represent these skills as `Tool` objects.
+For instance, we have a `SearchTool` that uses the DuckDuckGo search engine to retrieve information from the web.

+**The Actions: Tasks**

+Tasks are the actions that our AI assistant can perform using its skills.
+For example, a task could be to search for information on a specific topic and summarize the findings.
+Each task is represented as an instance of the `Task` class, which includes a description of the task, the agent that will perform the task, the tools that the agent will use, and the input that the task will process.

+**The Brain: Advanced Agent and Custom Process**

+The `AdvancedAgent` is the brain of our AI assistant.
+It orchestrates the use of tools and tasks, generates responses to user prompts, and maintains the conversation history.

+**The Workflow: Custom Process**

+Sometimes, our AI assistant needs to perform a series of tasks in a specific order.
+That's where the `CustomProcess` class comes in.
+It allows us to chain tasks together to create more complex workflows.
+For instance, we might have a process that involves searching for information, analyzing the results, and then summarizing the findings.

+**The Adventure: Running the AI Assistant**

+With all the components in place, it's time to set our AI assistant in motion.
+We create tasks, chain them into a process, and set the process running.
+As the tasks are performed, our AI assistant interacts with the user, remembers the conversation, and uses its tools to generate responses.

+## **`response_format={"type": "json_object"}`**

+By structuring responses in JSON format, you're essentially providing a blueprint for how the AI's thoughts can be interpreted and processed.
+The use of `response_format={"type": "json_object"}` when interacting with the OpenAI API is crucial for providing clear instructions to the AI model and receiving structured responses.
+Let's delve deeper into its significance and benefits.

+## Conclusion

+Now that you've seen the foundation for building your own AI agent, it's time to experiment!